wc-ex/wcex/doc/guide/en/Begin/Get started quickly.md

 ## Get started quickly

-Let's quickly start a simple project and then refine it step by step.
-Okay, now create a new directory on disk.
+Let's quickly start with a simplest project and refine it step by step.
+Okay, now create a new directory on the disk.

-### Main entry: index.html
+### Main entrance: index.html

-First, write an entry file, which we generally call _index.html_ :
+First, write an entry file, which we usually call _index.html_:

 ```html
 <!DOCTYPE html>